Shoring is one of the excavation safety procedures used to protect the edges of an excavation to prevent cave-in or collapse of the excavation.

 Hydraulic shoring

-The hydraulic shores are prefabricated strut and/or wale system manufactured of aluminum or steel.
+The hydraulic shores are a prefabricated strut and/or wale system manufactured of aluminum or steel.
 Hydraulic shoring provides a critical safety advantage over timber shoring because workers do not have to enter the trench to install or remove hydraulic shoring.

 Other advantages of most hydraulic systems are that they:

-• Are light enough to be installed by one worker;
+- Are light enough to be installed by one worker;

-• Are gauge-regulated to ensure even distribution of pressure along the trench line;
+- They are gauge-regulated to ensure even distribution of pressure along the trench line;

-• Can have their trench faces “preloaded” to use the soil’s natural cohesion to prevent movement; and
+- Can have their trench faces “preloaded” to use the soil’s natural cohesion to prevent movement; and

-• Can be adapted easily to various trench depths and widths.
+- Can be adapted easily to various trench depths and widths.

 Hydraulic shoring should be checked at least once per shift for leaking hoses and/or cylinders, broken connections, cracked nipples, bent bases, and any other damaged or defective parts.

 To do shoring for excavation, you have to first determine the type of shore you want to use – Timber shoring or Hydraulic shoring.
-After determining the type of shoring you want to use, make the materials available, then get a trained personnel to fix it up for you.
+After determining the type of shoring you want to use, make the materials available, then get trained personnel to fix it up for you.

 You can equally learn how it is done.

-NOTE: There must be routine inspection plan for any shoring type adopted.
+NOTE: There must be a routine inspection plan for any shoring type adopted.
 This will help prevent failure of the structure.

 Related Articles